mateusz29/qgis-yolo-plugin/README.md

 - YOLOv11 Large (`ships_yolo11l`)
 - YOLOv8 Large

-The YOLOv8 Large model serves as a baseline and was trained using the Ultralytics implementation under identical conditions.
+The YOLOv8 Large model serves as a baseline and was trained using the publicly available Ultralytics implementation.

 - Training duration: 100 epochs (identical for both models)
 - Soft-NMS: not used